 The use of the going assumption involves management making judgments, at a particular point in time, about the future outcome of events or condition that are inherently uncertain.
+The Parent b.
+Determination of control over investment in subsidiaries

-The Parent Company has no plans to liquidate.
+Company has no plans to liquidate.
 Management assessed that the Parent Company will be able to maintain its positive cash position and settle its liabilities as they fall due through future actions such as continuous venture into new revenue potentials and disposal of assets.
 Accordingly, the parent company financial statements are prepared on a going concern basis.